azahinhasan/BlockStakReportManagementMERN/README.md

 After login user can access other APIs.
 Because successfully login there will be a token set into cookies.
 <br/>
-Need this token to access other APIs.
+Will need this token to access other APIs.

 #### Request

 `POST /api/auth/signin`

-With the following data in the body
+With the following data in the body:

 ```
 {